CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 **Bucket/Container**: these two terms refer to the main folder (technically called root folder) where data are stored in SD Connect/Allas.
 The bucket/container name is visible on the internet.
 You can have multiple buckets in the same project (up to 1000), but each bucket must have a unique name throughout the whole storage system (including other projects).
 By default, the data in a bucket is accessible just to the project members.
 However, you can share and grant access to other CSC projects or users with SD Connect.

 **CSC Project**: using CSC services is based on projects: all your data in CSC belong inside a project.
 You can be a project member in one or multiple projects.
-Each project has a primary user, the CCS project manager, who can add members and services to the project.
+Each project has a primary user, the CSC project manager, who can add members and services to the project.
 A project manager is responsible for the activities of the project.
 They, for example, need to describe which type of sensitive data the project is processing.

 **Disk quota**: this is a limited set to control the storage space available to CSC services users.
 SD Connect has a default quota of 10 TB.
 You can apply for more writing at servicedesk@csc.fi.